suchintannit/EPAM-COE-2022-DEVOPS/kubernetes-vagrant-ansible-ubuntu/README.md

 Once the master and nodes are up do the following:

-	1.SSH into the master node from Powershell
+	1.SSH into the master node from Powershell: vagrant ssh k8s-master(or node1/node2)

 	2.In master node execute: kubectl apply -f https://raw.githubusercontent.com/coreos/flannel/master/Documentation/kube-flannel.yml